Little Shadow counselling support

 Thursdays: Lower Hutt Women’s Centre and online.

-Fridays: Johnsonville Plunket Clinic and online
+Fridays: Johnsonville Plunket Clinic and online.

-She previously worked in the Drug Treatment Unit at Arohata Women’s Prison - giving her experience in trauma, addiction and abuse.
-She works at your pace and is dedicated to empowering you through the peaks and troughs of parenthood.
+Danni supports a wide range of whānau, including gender-diverse and rainbow families, non-default parents, and solo parents.
+She previously worked in the Drug Treatment Unit at Arohata Women’s Prison, giving her experience in trauma, addiction, and abuse, and is dedicated to empowering people through the highs and lows of parenthood.

-Rate: $35 per session
+Fee: $60 per session

 Availability

-Fridays: Johnsonville Plunket Clinic or online
+Thursdays: Johnsonville Plunket Clinic or online.

 Rachel Brown (she/her)

-Bachelor of Arts, Postgraduate Diploma of Teaching, Master of Counselling Studies, NZAC full member
+Bachelor of Arts, Postgraduate Diploma of Teaching, Master of Counselling Studies, NZAC Full Member

-Availability: Paraparaumu, Tawa, and online
+Availability: Paraparaumu, Tawa and Online

 Rachel Yücel (she/her)